alimurtazaathar/Movie-Recommender/README.md

 - Binary Search Tree (BST): Used to organize movie data efficiently based on movie names.
 - Hash Table: Implemented for fast retrieval of movies based on release years.
 - Stacks: Utilized for maintaining collections of movies during browsing and recommendation processes.
-- Maps:Used to organize movie data based on movie name.
+- Maps:Used to organize movie data based on particular genres.
 - Linked List: Used for storing user preferences, such as preferred genres and watchlists.